Four stars above Uruguay's football crest: 2021 incident with Puma

 In 2021, a leaked email was sent by Puma to the AUF, revealing that a FIFA employee had asked them to remove two of the stars on Uruguay's crest before an upcoming FIFA World Cup qualifier.
 The AUF organized a defence on the validity of their stars with several historians and primary documents that were later presented to FIFA, who soon after retracted any mentions of this request.

 Uruguay were then permitted to use the 4 stars vs. Colombia on October 7, 2021.
 On 30 May 2022, Uruguay announced a new jersey for the 2022 FIFA World Cup with 4 stars approved for the fifth consecutive tournament (2002, 2010, 2014, 2018, 2022), confirming to their official standing as four-time senior (non-amateur) titles recognized by FIFA.

-2023 FIFA.com article allowing the use of the four stars

-On February 1, 2023, an article published on the FIFA.com website titled The stars that adorn la Celeste detailed the history of Uruguay's four senior titles, and the request leaded by Uruguayan historian Atilio Garrido in 1992 asking FIFA for the use of the four stars on Uruguay shirts.
-The article concluded:

-"Garrido's claim held weight.
-Before the desire for and the establishment of a football-only international tournament, FIFA had administered the 1924 and 1928 Olympic football tournaments with assistance from the French and Dutch authorities.
-The two contests also admitted professional footballers and saw the International Olympic Committee only be involved in a minor role.
-Their open-for-all nature, colluding with the recognition of FIFA and several other football associations, provided legitimacy to the competitions and, thus, contested Garrido and Uruguay, could be classified as world championships.

-FIFA accepted the argument and approved Uruguay's request to display four stars above their badge, ... which they have done across five World Cups - 2002, 2010, 2014, 2018, and 2022."